laere/Weather/README.md

 <h2>Things to do</h2>

 Look up weather by Zip code.

-Change the text in place instead of appending new paragraphs.
+Change the text in place instead of appending new paragraphs. **DONE&**

 Add more weather information.